linsalrob/sphae/README.md

   - Pharokka databases
   - Phyteny models

-This step takes approximately 1hr 30min to install
+This step takes approximately 1hr 30min to install, and requires 9G of storage

 ## Running the workflow
 The command `spae run` will run QC, assembly and annoation